Welcome to today's edition of the Rush 24-7 podcast.

 The Washington Post is holding this, and the rest of the drive-by media holding this guy out as a legitimate, genuine presidential.

-Everybody in the city of Washington, D.C. is so woefully out of touch.
+I told you yesterday, everybody in the city of Washington, D.C. is so woefully out of touch.

 It is striking.

-Let's go to Meredith Vieira on the Today Show today.
+Let's go to Meredith Vieira on the Today Show Today.

 Senator, at this point, do you believe that we are fighting and dying for nothing?

-Congress needs to take a look at it, and each member of Congress needs to go on the record and need to address the issue in a very clear way so that they can go back to the constituents and say, yes, I either support an escalation of putting 22,000 more American troops in the middle of a sectarian civil war, or I don't.
+Congress needs to take a look at it, and each member of Congress needs to go on the record and need to address the issue in a very clear way so that they can go back to their constituents and say, yes, I either support an escalation of putting 22,000 more American troops in the middle of a sectarian civil war, or I don't.

 Take a stand.